 Through the NAHL's vast resources for development and exposure, the creation of the NA3HL provides another worthy path for players to grow, on and off the ice, while being showcased in front of the entire junior, college and professional scouting community.
 It also allows the NAHL and NA3HL to work with USA Hockey's youth affiliates regarding junior-youth conflicts of same-age players.

-The second event of the season will be the NA3HL Top Prospects Tournament, which will take place alongside the NAHL Top Prospects Tournament in Plymouth, Michigan from February 27-28, 2017.
-The NA3HL will then finish their season with the Silver Cup Championship Tournament, which crowns the NA3HL's playoff champion.
-The event will be held from March 29-April 2, 2017 in Romeoville, Illinois.
+The second event of the season will be the NA3HL Top Prospects Tournament, which will take place alongside the NAHL Top Prospects Tournament in Plymouth, Michigan in February, 2018.
+The NA3HL will then finish their season with the Fraser Cup Championship Tournament, which crowns the NA3HL's playoff champion.
+The event will be held from March 27 - 31, 2018 in Romeoville, Illinois.